-Priyanka Chopra- Nick Jonas Are Made For Each Other & These Pictures Are The Proof!
+Priyanka Chopra-Nick Jonas Are Made For Each Other & These Pictures Are Proof!

 At the premiere of Priyanka's Hollywood film, 'Isn't It Romantic', Priyanka and Nick just couldn't take their eyes off each other.

-Life Comes To A Full Circle
+Life Comes A Full Circle

 In 2019, Priyanka Chopra and Nick Jonas once again attended the Met Gala together, but this time as husband and wife.
 The way Nick is holding Priyanka's hand in this photo is giving us all sorts of romantic feels.